hoplon/javelin/README.md

 The spreadsheet evaluation model is a push-based system, very different from the usual, pull-based Lisp evaluation model.
-In Lisp, forms are evaluated only as needed to produce a value.
+In Lisp, forms are evaluated depth first, and only as needed to produce a value.
 This model supports special forms and macros, which decide when to evaluate their own arguments.
 In the Javelin evaluation model this is impossible because formula cells are re-computed _reactively_ based on the values of the argument cells (cells the formula cell depends on), which must therefore be computed first.

 This causes the behavior of "short-circuiting" expressions like `and` and `if` to be strange.
 If the short-circuiting behavior is required